Vilém Dušan Lambl

-Vilém Dušan Lambl (5 December 1824 in Letiny – 12 February 1895) was a physician from Bohemia.
+Vilém Dušan Lambl (5 December 1824 – 12 February 1895) was a Czech medical doctor.
 He authored his medical publications, which were in German, as Wilhelm Lambl.

+Life

-Lambl had a keen interest in the field of linguistics, particularly Slavic languages.
+Lambl was born on 5 December 1824 in Letiny in Bohemia, Austrian Empire.
+He had a keen interest in the field of linguistics, particularly Slavic languages.
 After earning his degree in medicine from the University of Prague, he traveled extensively in Bosnia-Herzegovina, Croatia, Serbia, Dalmatia, and Montenegro, conducting research on South Slavic languages and culture.
 Following his return to Prague, he worked both at Josef von Löschner's children's hospital and as a lecturer at the University of Prague until 1860, when he accepted a position at Kharkiv University.
 In 1871, he became a professor at the University of Warsaw.